woodpecker-ci/woodpecker/docs/docs/30-administration/40-advanced/40-advanced.md

 ## Behind a proxy

-See the [proxy guide](./70-proxy.md) if you want to see a setup behind Apache, Nginx, Caddy or ngrok.
+See the [proxy guide](./10-proxy.md) if you want to see a setup behind Apache, Nginx, Caddy or ngrok.

 In the case you need to use Woodpecker with a URL path prefix (like: <https://example.org/woodpecker/>), add the root path to [`WOODPECKER_HOST`](../10-server-config.md#woodpecker_host).

 ## SSL

 Woodpecker supports SSL configuration by using Let's encrypt or by using own certificates.
-See the [SSL guide](./60-ssl.md).
-You can also put it behind a [reverse proxy](#behind-a-proxy)
+See the [SSL guide](./20-ssl.md).

 ## Metrics